-When the fact that she had crossed this line was brought to Janet’s attention, instead of recognizing the problem and fixing it by returning to the way public hearings had historically been conducted, Janet doubled down.
-She got tricky and developed a scheme to help assure she got her way.
-She altered the meeting schedule slightly so that instead of gaveling the meeting to order when everyone was present and then starting the meeting with her prayers at 9:00 a.m., she would pray to Jesus first, then gavel the meeting to order after the prayers so she could claim she wasn’t actually praying at the hearing, but before it.
-She also ordered the videographer who broadcasted the meetings on TV to start the cameras AFTER the prayers were concluded, to make it harder for people watching the hearings on TV — and harder for any lawyers who might be watching — to see she that she was still violating the law by praying to Jesus at public hearings.
+When the fact that she had crossed this line was brought to Janet’s attention, instead of acknowledging the problem and returning to the way public hearings had previously been conducted, Janet doubled down.
+She developed a tricky scheme to make sure she got her way.
+She altered the meeting schedule so that instead of gaveling the meeting to order when everyone was present and then starting the meeting with her prayers at 9:00 a.m., she would pray to Jesus first, then gavel the meeting to order after the prayers, so she could claim she wasn’t actually praying at the hearing, but before it.
+She also ordered the videographer who broadcasts the meetings on TV to start the cameras AFTER the prayers were concluded, to make it harder for people watching the hearings on TV — and any lawyers who might be watching — to see she that she was still violating the law by personally praying to Jesus Christ aloud at commissioner meetings.

-Several national organizations who defend separation of church and state threatened Mesa County with legal action as a result of Janet’s actions.
-Janet seized the opportunity to portray herself to the public as a martyr who was resisting efforts to “force her to lose her religion.”
+Several national organizations who defend separation of church and state threatened Mesa County with legal action due to Janet’s actions.
+Janet seized the opportunity to publicly portray herself as a martyr who was resisting an effort to “force her to lose her religion.”

 In other words, Janet used her elected office to grandstand.

-This incident showed that Janet will use her elected office to showcase her personal religious views, that she is willing to ignore laws and norms to the extent that she will put the county in danger to further a personal agenda, and that she doesn’t prioritize the best interests of the county or its taxpayers, but rather puts her personal ideology first.
+Janet will make every opportunity to use her elected office to showcase her personal religious views, and she is willing to ignore laws and norms and even put the county in danger to further her religious agenda.
+She doesn’t prioritize the best interests of the county or taxpayers, but elevates her personal ideology above all.

-At a bare minimum, we have a right to expect our local elected officials obey laws and rules, not do end-runs around them, and that they will keep their personal beliefs from becoming an issue while doing county business.
+At a bare minimum, we should be able to expect our local elected officials obey established laws, rules and norms, and not do end-runs around them.
+We have a right to expect them not to make their personal beliefs an issue while doing county business.